WhiskeyHouse/ignition-mcp/docs/api-reference.md

 def get_available_tools_summary(self) -> Dict[str, Any]
 ```

-**Description**: Get a summary of available tools organized by category.
+**Description**: Get a summary of generated and custom tools organized by category.

 **Returns**: Dictionary with tool categories and counts